 After the verification is passed, you can click Immediate start in the migration task list to start data migration.
 Please note that if you have configured scheduled execution, the migration task will begin queuing and be executed at the specified time; otherwise, it will be executed immediately.

 After the migration is started, you can view the corresponding migration progress under the migration task.
 The subsequent steps required for migration and the current stage will be displayed if you hover over the exclamation mark after the current step.

 Due to system design limitations, multiple migration tasks committed or queued at the same time will be performed in sequence by queuing time.

 When a migration task is created, the incremental sync option is selected by default.
-When data migration is completed, the target database will be set as the slave of the source database, and new data in the source database during migration will be synced to the target database through master/slave sync.
+When data migration is completed, the target database will be set as the replica of the source database, and new data in the source database during migration will be synced to the target database through source/replica sync.
 In this way, any modification of the source database will be synced to the target database.

 Before closing the sync, do not write data into the target database; otherwise, data comparison may fail due to inconsistency between the source and target databases, resulting in migration failure.